Tama (cat): Nitama

 On January 5, 2012, Tama's official apprentice, named "Nitama" ("Second Tama") was revealed.
 Born in Okayama City in 2010, Nitama was rescued from under a train car and adopted by Okayama Electric Tramway.
 Nitama trained at Idakiso Station (five stops away on the same line as Kishi Station) before being chosen as Tama's apprentice.

 Nitama is a medium-hair calico cat and is easily distinguished from both Tama and Yontama in pictures by her coat length.
 She is often drawn as endearingly fluffy on promotional materials.

 After Tama's enshrinement in August 2015, Nitama was taken to the shrine to pay her respects and then formally installed as the new stationmaster.

 Sun-tama-tama

 "Sun-tama-tama" (a pun on "Santama", lit. "third Tama") was a calico cat sent for training in Okayama.
 Sun-tama-tama was considered as a candidate for Tama's successor, but the Okayama Public Relations representative who had been caring for Sun-tama-tama refused to give the cat up, writing, "I will not let go of this child, she will stay in Okayama."

 As of September 2018, Sun-tama-tama is working as the stationmaster in Naka-ku, Okayama and appears occasionally on Tama's Twitter account.

 Yontama

 On January 6, 2017, the 10th anniversary of Tama's installment as stationmaster, Yontama ("Fourth Tama"), an eight-month-old calico, was introduced as Nitama's subordinate and the new stationmaster of Idakiso Station, the station Nitama trained at, on Nitama's days off.

+Gotama

+On January 7th, 2025, Gotama ("Fifth Tama"), a four-year old calico, was introduced as a second subordinate to Nitama, and would work two days at Kishi Station and two days at Idakiso Station.